Prozonarina

 Prozonarina is an extinct genus of sea snail, a cowry, a marine gastropod mollusk in the subfamily Zonariinae of the family Cypraeidae, the cowries.

 Fossil record

-Fossils of Prozonarina are found in marine strata from the Oligocene to the Miocene (age range: from 23.03 to 5.332 million years ago.).
+Fossils of Prozonarina are found in marine strata from the Oligocene to the Miocene (from 23.03 to 5.332 million years ago).
 Fossils are known from Italy, France, Italy, Malta, Poland, Romania, Turkey and Greece.